 - Report Requirement: Recipients of research funds are expected to submit a 1-page report to the Department chair describing research outcomes within three months after use of the funds.

 For Presentation of a Paper at a Conference

-- Deadline: Funds will be disbursed on a rolling basis during each academic year until the funding cap for that year has been reached.
+- Deadline: Funds will be disbursed on a rolling basis during each academic year subject to availability of funds.

 - Abstract: Paste the accepted abstract into the statement of purpose, clearly marked.

-- Confirmation of acceptance: Paste the letter of acceptance into the statement of purpose, clearly marked.
+- Confirmation of acceptance: Paste the confirmation of acceptance into the statement of purpose, clearly marked.

 Students are urged to apply to other sources on campus for travel/research funds, awards and fellowships.
 Evidence that you have applied for or received matching funds from other sources strengthens your case for funding from the Linguistics department.
 Other funding sources include: